subsymbolic/subsymbolic.github.io/_posts/2016-01-22-how-i-started-running.markdown

 tags: [running]
 ---

 I was in my 20s and I had shelved my social life and returned to university.
 I loved my degree but I was drowning — it was a double with more contact hours than felt humanly possible.
 Between lectures; tutorials; assignments and part-time work, my general fitness had declined.
 Noticeably.
-A short sprint to catch a tram would leave me feeling faint.
+A short sprint to catch a tram would leave me feeling faint. <!--more-->

 My diet wasn’t faring well either.
 I had been a healthy eater but as I got busier, convenience started to trump nutrition.
 Late at night, after the campus cafes had closed, I would raid the vending machine outside my lab for whatever sustenance I could get.